theoffclkaze/spotify_clone/README.md

 - Deploy backend using Gunicorn & Nginx
 - Deploy frontend on Netlify/Vercel
 - Host database on a cloud provider (e.g., Heroku, Supabase)

-## Contributing
-Pull requests are welcome!
-Open an issue for discussions.

 ## License
 MIT License